 Elementor Pro Plans- How much does Elementor cost?

 Elementor is a drag-and-drop page builder plugin for WordPress.
 So the question is ” Is Elementor free with WordPress?”
 The answer is “Yes”.
-Elementor offers users a free version which lets you access to 30 different widgets and its main drag-and-drop page builder.
-This is a great starting for a newbie of drag- and- drop design.
+Elementor offers users a free version that lets you access 30 different widgets and its main drag-and-drop page builder.
+This is a great starting for a newbie of drag-and-drop design.